mt5225/mmdapi_cn/docs/source/control.rst

     uid,Yes,,UserID
     bundleId,Yes,,Model ID
     parentId,No,"Current floor or park","Parent Object ID.

     .. note::
-        Only supports floor or park as parent
+        Only supports floor or park as parent.

     "
     parentUid,No,"Current floor or park","Parent Object UID.

     .. note::
         Only supports floor or park as parent